Quantum gravity states, entanglement graphs and second-quantized tensor networks: Introduction

 The outlined scenario suggests that, in order to carry out the emergent spacetime program, we need to efficiently describe entanglement in the states of a many-body system (the collection of pre-geometric quanta) and concurrently relate such entanglement to geometric properties of a spatial or spatiotemporal structure that can be associated to the same states.
 In this paper we detail a correspondence between the quantum states of the quantum gravity formalism of group field theory (GFT) \cite{oriti2011microscopic} and the quantum information language of tensor networks (TN) \cite{ran2017lecture,perezgarcia2006matrix, ORUS2014117,Bridgeman_2017}, which defines a promising framework to perform both tasks, thanks to the importing of quantum information techniques in a proper quantum gravity setting.

-A TN is a collection of tensors contracted according to a certain pattern, where each tensor accounts for the state of a quantum system, depicted as a node with open legs (one for each index).
-The contraction of tensors - the gluing of legs - thus corresponds to entanglement among quanta degrees of freedom.
-Tensor networks therefore encode in the combinatorics of a network the entanglement pattern of a many-body state.
-As consequence, TN satisfy entanglement area laws, a feature that makes them promising candidates for modelling holographic states in the context of the AdS/CFT correspondence, and more generally in a (quantum) gravitational context.
-Among the large literature exploring this application of tensor networks, we cite \cite{PhysRevD.86.065007,swingle2012constructing}, where it was showed that entanglement renormalization \cite{PhysRevLett.99.220405} on a certain class of many-body states gives rise to a network in an emergent holographic dimension and that, at a quantum critical point, such a network reproduces a discretized AdS space.
+A TN is a collection of tensors contracted according to a certain pattern.
+A single tensor is graphically represented as a node with open legs, one for each tensor index, and interpreted as a map from the degrees of freedom attached to a set of (input) legs to the complementary set of degrees of freedom on the remaining (output) legs.
+When only outputs are present, the tensor can thus be regarded as the state of a quantum system (say a \virg{particle}) living in the Hilbert space associated to all tensor legs.
+In this picture, which is the one we focus on, the tensor network describes the state of a many-body system, with a node for each particle.
+As the contraction of tensors - the gluing of legs - generally induces entanglement between the involved degrees of freedom, the tensor network is able to encode, in its combinatorial and quantum information, the entanglement pattern of a many-body state.
+As consequence, some TN satisfy entanglement area laws, a feature that makes them promising candidates for modelling holographic states in the context of the AdS/CFT correspondence, and more generally in a (quantum) gravitational context.
+Among the large literature exploring this application of tensor networks, we cite \cite{PhysRevD.86.065007,swingle2012constructing}, where it was showed that entanglement renormalization~\cite{PhysRevLett.99.220405} on a certain class of many-body states gives rise to a network in an emergent holographic dimension and that, at a quantum critical point, such a network reproduces a discretized AdS space.
 More recently, tensor networks have proved to exhibit several other aspects of holographic duality \cite{Hayden_2016,Qi_2017,caputa2020building}, and have been used indeed to reproduce states in the AdS/CFT context \cite{Pastawski_2015,Almheiri_2015,Bao_2015,Yang_2016,Bhattacharyya_2016,Miyaji_2017,bao2019holographic,Bao_2019}.